italoosorio/SilkBuilder-Doc/tags/README.md

-# Silk Tags
+# SilkBuilder Tags

-The SilkBuilder Documentation
+The SilkBuilder Tags are JSP Custom tagk which can be used together with HTML tags.
+These are build to provide programaticall shorcuts to typical app operation.
 This documentation describes the use of SilkBuilder Tags to develop web applications.

-## Topics:
+## Tag List:

 * [App](App.md)
 * [AppHeader](AppHeader.md)